masayu-a/BCCWJ-DepParaPAS/README.md

 # BCCWJ-DepParaPAS version 3.3.0_1.2.0_20200601
 Syntactic and semantic relation annotation on BCCWJ

+**You can get the annotation files via https://bccwj-data.ninjal.ac.jp/ after buying the BCCWJ DVD Edition.**

 ## Files and directories
 - README.md	this file
 - AUTHORS	author of this package